A crack repaired with caulk on a flight of stairs.

 A pressure washer is used to clean the cracks in a cement driveway.

 Use a chisel or sledgehammer to cut the edges of the crack and chip away any damaged or crumbling concrete in larger concrete cracks.
-Then clean the damaged surface with a wire brush, concrete cleaner, and water to remove any fine debris.
+Then, clean the damaged surface with a wire brush, concrete cleaner, and water to remove any acceptable debris.

 Note that this work involves a lot of dust, so you may need to apply a tarp under the work area to facilitate cleanup.
 Moreover, ensure you wear the appropriate protective gear.